rsksmart/bridge-state-data-parser/README.md

 > npm run prettier

 This way, we have a way to make sure that our code complies with our standard before making a commit.

+If it's absolutely necessary to make a commit that does not pass the pre-commit check, then you can use the `--no-verify` flag while making the commit:

+> git commit --no-verify -m "<the commit message>"